A Hybrid Genetic Algorithm with Type-Aware Chromosomes for Traveling Salesman Problems with Drone: Computational Results

-Not only our algorithm performs the best among available algorithms in the average sense, but also, it finds the new best solutions for many benchmark instances.
+Not only does our algorithm perform the best among available algorithms in the average sense, but it also finds the new best solutions for many benchmark instances.
 We report the number of instances in which our algorithms found a solution that was either equal to or better than the best existing solution.
-The results for each set of instances can be found in Table \ref{tab:count}.
-The detailed results for `TSPD Set-A ($\alpha=1, 2, 3$)' are compared only with those obtained by DPS/25.
+The results for each set of instances can be found in Table \ref{tab:count}. \bluenote{The columns labeled ``Best'' and ``Avg.'' denote the number of instances where our algorithms' best and average results (over 10 runs) are comparable with the best-know solutions, respectively.
+For example, in the last column of the first, ``$120$'' indicates that HGA-TAC$^+$'s average results over 10 run are better than best-known solutions in $120$ out of $210$ instances.} The detailed results for set A$_u$ are compared only with those obtained by DPS$/25$.
 Thus, we cannot claim that our algorithms have found the best solutions, since running TSP-ep-all was not feasible due to the large problem sizes, and we did not have access to the detailed HGVNS results.
-Nevertheless, we have improved solutions in 512 out of 630 instances in comparison with DPS/25.
-Among the 320 examples of `TSPD Set-A (limited),' our algorithms have demonstrated better or similar performance in 262 of them and strictly better performance in 115 of them.
-Based on 600 instances in `TSPD Set-B,' our algorithms have found better or equal solutions in 536 instances and strictly superior solutions in 423 instances.
-By combining sets `TSPD Set-A (limited)' and `TSPD Set-B' as a benchmark for TSPD, we are able to claim that our algorithms have improved the best existing solutions in 538 of 920 instances.
+Nevertheless, we have improved solutions in $512$ out of $630$ instances in comparison with DPS/25.
+Among the $320$ examples of set A$_l$, our algorithms have demonstrated better or similar performance in $262$ of them and strictly better performance in $115$ of them, \bluenote{in terms of objective function}.
+Based on $600$ instances in set B our algorithms have found better or equal solutions in $536$ instances and strictly \bluenote{better} solutions in $423$ instances, \bluenote{in terms of objective function}.
+Excluding Set A$_u$, where results were compared only with DPS/25, a total of $920$ TSPD instances from Sets A$_l$ and B, where TSP-ep-all solutions were available, showed that our algorithms improved upon the best existing solutions in $538$ instances.
 A similar performance can be observed for our algorithms when solving instances of FSTSP.
-Out of 72 instances of `FSTSP Set-M,' we have found better or similar solutions in 64 instances and strictly better solutions in 49 instances.
-Out of 60 instances, 44 were improved by our algorithms for `FSTSP Set-H.' As a result, we have found better solutions than the existing best for 93 of the 132 instances of FSTSP.
+Out of $72$ instances of set M, we have found better or similar solutions in $67$ instances and strictly better solutions in $30$ instances.
+Out of $60$ instances, $44$ were improved by our algorithms for set H. As a result, we have found better solutions than the existing best for $74$ of the $132$ instances of FSTSP.